-ARTICLE 28: SAVINGS ARTICLE
+ARTICLE 29 - SAVINGS ARTICLE

-- 28.01 If any Article or section of this Agreement should be held invalid by operation of law or by a tribunal of competent jurisdiction, or if compliance with or enforcement of any Article or section should be restrained by such tribunal, pending a final determination as to its validity, the remainder of this Agreement or the application of such Article or section to persons or circumstances other than those as to which it has been held invalid, or as to which compliance with or enforcement of has been restrained, shall not be affected thereby. - 28.02 In the event that any Article or section is held invalid, or enforcement of, or compliance with which has been restrained, as above set forth, the parties affected thereby shall enter into immediate collective bargaining negotiations upon the request of the Union for the purpose of arriving at a mutually satisfactory replacement for such Article or section during the period of invalidity or restraint.
+- 29.01 If any Article or section of this Agreement should be held invalid by operation of law or by a tribunal of competent jurisdiction, or if compliance with or enforcement of any Article or section should be restrained by such tribunal, pending a final determination as to its validity, the remainder of this Agreement or the application of such Article or section to persons or circumstances other than those as to which it has been held invalid, or as to which compliance with or enforcement of has been restrained, shall not be affected thereby. - 29.02 In the event that any Article or section is held invalid, or enforcement of, or compliance with which has been restrained, as above set forth, the parties affected thereby shall enter into immediate collective bargaining negotiations upon the request of the Union for the purpose of arriving at a mutually satisfactory replacement for such Article or section during the period of invalidity or restraint.
 If the parties do not agree on a mutually satisfactory replacement, they shall submit the dispute to the Grievance Procedure.

-ARTICLE 29: METHOD OF PAYMENT OF CONTRIBUTIONS AND DEDUCTIONS
+ARTICLE 30 - METHOD OF PAYMENT OF CONTRIBUTIONS AND DEDUCTIONS

-29.01 The contributions and deductions referred to in Articles 3, 15, 18, 19, 20, 21, 22, 23, 24, 25, and 27 shall be remitted monthly by cheque together with a form supplied to the Employers by the Union to the Operating Engineers' Benefits Plan.
-The said Operating Engineers' Benefits Plan shall remit monthly all such monies received to the Operating Engineers Joint Apprenticeship and Upgrading Fund and Plan, the Bargaining Council of British Columbia Building Trades Unions Fund, the British Columbia and Yukon Territory Building and Construction Trades Council Fund, the Operating Engineers' Mechanics, Servicemen and Welders Tool Allowance Fund, the Jurisdictional Assignment Plan Fund, the Construction Industry Rehabilitation Fund, the Operating Engineers' Advancement Fund, the Contract Administration Fund, the Mobile Crane Owners Association Fund, and the Union.
+30.01 The contributions and deductions referred to in Articles 3, 15, 18, 19, 20, 21, 22, 23, 24, 25, 27, and 28 shall be remitted monthly by cheque together with a form supplied to the Employers by the Union to the Operating Engineers' Benefits Plan.
+The said Operating Engineers' Benefits Plan shall remit monthly all such monies received to the Jurisdictional Assignment Plan Fund, the Bargaining Council of British Columbia Building Trades Unions Fund, the IUOE Local 115 Training Association Fund, the British Columbia Building Trades Fund, the Operating Engineers' Mechanics, Servicemen and Welders Tool Allowance Fund, the Construction Industry Rehabilitation Fund, the Operating Engineers' Advancement Fund, the Operating Engineers Benefits Plan and Pension Plan, the Mobile Crane Owners Association Fund, the CLR Contract Administration Fund, the Construction Industry of BC Substance Abuse Testing and Treatment Program (D&A Policy) Fund, and the Union.
 The said Operating Engineers' Benefits Plan may make reasonable charge for administrative expenses as determined by the Trustees of the said Plan, and approved by the Trustees of the recipient Funds.

-- 29.02 Timely payment of wages and contributions to the Trust Funds, provided for in this Agreement is essential for the protection of the beneficiaries.
-Delinquency and continued failure to pay wages and/or remit contributions to the Trust Funds shall be dealt with as follows: - (a) The Union will advise the Employer in writing of any delinquency. - (b) If within forty-eight (48) hours of receipt of notification, exclusive of Saturday, Sunday and holidays, the Employer has failed to pay delinquent contributions or the Employer or his Construction Labour Relations Association representative has failed to request a meeting with the Union to provide for the payment of delinquent contributions then the Employer agrees that all contributions/deductions due and payable in accordance with this Agreement, are in arrears and subject to an additional charge at the rate of ten percent (10%) on all contributions/deductions in arrears.
+- 30.02 Timely payment of wages and contributions to the Trust Funds, provided for in this Agreement is essential for the protection of the beneficiaries.
+Delinquency and continued failure to pay wages and/or remit contributions to the Trust Funds shall be dealt with as follows: - (a) The Union will advise the Employer in writing of any delinquency. - (b) If within forty-eight (48) hours of receipt of notification, exclusive of Saturday, Sunday and holidays, the Employer has failed to pay delinquent contributions or the Employer or their Construction Labour Relations Association representative has failed to request a meeting with the Union to provide for the payment of delinquent contributions then the Employer agrees that all contributions/deductions due and payable in accordance with this Agreement, are in arrears and subject to an additional charge at the rate of ten percent (10%) on all contributions/deductions in arrears.

-This is not to be construed that the above charges relieve the Employer of any further liabilities which may occur because of his failure to report and pay contributions/deductions as provided.
+This is not to be construed that the above charges relieve the Employer of any further liabilities which may occur because of their failure to report and pay contributions/deductions as provided.